-By the 1880s the Union Pacific railroad line through Fossil Creek Wetlands Natural Area was in place; unfortunately, little is known about the historic use of the wetlands.
+By the 1880s, the Union Pacific railroad line through Fossil Creek Wetlands Natural Area was in place; unfortunately, little is known about the historic use of the wetlands.
 No remains of historic building sites have been found on the land now encompassed by the natural area.
 In the decade prior to City ownership, the site was used for hay production and limited grazing by cattle and horses.

 The City of Fort Collins Natural Areas purchased Fossil Creek Wetlands in three separate land transactions in 1995.
-The adjacent Paragon Estates Development holds water rights and an easement to operate an irrigation pump station (small metal building) on the west side of the railroad tracks near Trilby.
+The adjacent Paragon Estates Development holds water rights and an easement to operate an irrigation pump station (small metal building) on the east side of the railroad tracks near Trilby.
 Paragon Estates is responsible for maintenance of the structure.

 In the early years of City ownership, Natural Areas staff tried various management techniques to contain prairie dog colonies to the site and limit their movement onto private property.
 Installation of artificial and vegetative barriers, raptor poles, and predator shrub clumps had little effect on reducing movement or colony size.
+In 2005, a portion of Fossil Creek east of the railroad track was restored to a more natural configuration as part of wetland mitigation for Timberline Road improvements.

 The site remained closed to the public until 2004 when a short, temporary natural surface trail was constructed off Barbuda Drive.
 The trail was primarily used by the adjacent Stanton Creek neighborhood.
-Public use of the site has increased dramatically since the Fossil Creek Trail connection was completed in 2014 on the west side of the site.
-The majority of the natural area (east of the Union Pacific RR track) has remained closed to the public to protect the wetland habitat and wildlife use.
+Public use of the site has increased dramatically since the Fossil Creek Trail